-Unfortunately, the team ran out time.
+Figure 9.
+Increasing fee rate lowers daily income

-The learning was steep and our missteps were taken.
+The learning was steep and building our own node proved to take longer than expected to start generating internal data..
 Bitcoin is only a 10 year old technology and the lightning network is less than half that age.
 Exploring different node packages took time.
 Synching the nodes to the blockchain was another large hurdle that ate away out our time.
 Finding the data sets was another brute force activity.
-Despite these set backs the team has laid out a foundation of research that can be built upon for further study.
+Despite these set backs the team now has an active node and foundation of research that can be built upon for further study.

+Based on this research and analysis we have set our base fee to 800 millisatoshi, our fee rate to 2 millisatoshi, and is beginning to establish node connections with a capacity of 60,000 satoshi (approximately $18.50).
+By understanding that larger capacities do not strongly affect daily income, limiting our capacity will spread our capital across establishing more connections which is a stronger driver to daily income.
+Upon running the node with these parameters, we can establish more detailed internal data then over time vary our fees and capacity to study further improvements.
 Should we or other researchers decide to explore this topic our work provides a methodology for continuing the research.

 We release the source code of our research and final paper for further research at https://github.com/JosephLazarus/ JosephLazarus-bitcoin-lightning-node-database